 Understanding Credit Cards

-There are essentially 4 types of credit cards that earns some sort of rewards.
-They are: fixed value, transferable points, co-branded and pure cash back.
+There are essentially 4 types of rewards that you can earn with credit cards, which are: fixed value, transferable points, co-branded and pure cash back.
 This post will explain the differences between each type.

 Fixed Value Credit Cards